Solution · Fitness & Recreation

 How does Prefero handle multi-location gym or studio operations?

-Lila manages separate Google Business Profiles, citation networks, and landing pages for each location, keeping each location's local relevance high without cannibalising sister sites.
+Lila manages separate Google Business Profiles, citation networks, and landing pages for each location, keeping each location's local relevance high without cannibalising sister sites, and keeps reviews and star rating consistent site by site.
 Cora routes inquiries to the correct location and books into the right class schedule.
 Sage reports across all locations in a single dashboard so you can compare performance across sites and identify which location needs attention before the gap becomes a revenue problem.

 How do I get started without disrupting my current class schedule and booking system?

 Prefero layers on top of your existing setup.
 No migration, no new software for your instructors or front desk to learn.
-Cora connects to your current booking system; Lila updates your existing Google Business Profile; Echo uses your current member list.
+Cora connects to your current booking system to handle inquiries and follow-up; Lila optimizes your existing Google Business Profile, takes over your class-schedule posts and directory listings, and starts requesting and responding to reviews from day one; Echo begins its retention sequences as attendance data flows in.
 Most single-location studios are fully configured and live within 72 hours.
 Multi-site gym groups typically complete setup in five to seven business days.

 Ready to put fitness & recreation growth on autopilot?